Complete Inference of Causal Relations between Dynamical Systems: Mathematical foundation

-Let us now focus on marginalizing $\Sigma $.
-The $4 \times 4$ covariance matrix has 10 elements in the upper-triangular part - we would have to marginalize each of them.
-This comes with computational issues and lack of knowledge about the conditional distribution of $\Sigma $, both of which we wish to avoid.
-Instead, we calculate a sample covariance matrix $\hat{s}$, which is a maximum-likelihood estimate, and assume that the distribution is very peaked at this estimate.
+Let us now focus on marginalizing $\Sigma$.
+The $4 \times 4$ covariance matrix has 10 elements in the upper-triangular part.
+Marginalizing each of these elements presents computational challenges and a lack of knowledge about the conditional distribution of $\Sigma$, both of which we aim to avoid.
+Instead, we calculate a sample covariance matrix $\hat{s}$, which is a maximum-likelihood estimate, and assume that the distribution is highly peaked at this estimate.

-Note however that the neighbourhoods of our sample points are overlapping and the calculated local dimensions are not independent.
+Note, however, that the neighborhoods of our sample points overlap, and the calculated local dimensions are not independent.
 Therefore, the covariance matrix must be calculated by taking the correlation of local dimension estimates into consideration.
-If the samples were independently drawn, then the covariance of the means is given by the covariance of the local dimensions divided by the number of samples.
-If the samples are correlated though, then we must divide by the effective sample size instead.
+If the samples were independently drawn, then the covariance of the means would be given by the covariance of the local dimensions divided by the number of samples.
+If the samples are correlated, we must divide by the effective sample size instead.
 Loosely speaking, the effective sample size of an estimator of the population mean is the number with the property that our estimator has the same variance as the estimator achieved by sampling the same amount of independent individuals.
-In our case, two local dimension estimates are independent if their $k$-neighbourhoods do not intersect.
-Therefore we can (approximately) sample $\frac{n}{2k}$ independent elements from them, and that is our effective sample size.
+In our case, two local dimension estimates are independent if their $k$-neighborhoods do not intersect.
+Therefore, we can (approximately) sample $\frac{n}{2k}$ independent elements from them, and that is our effective sample size.

-While a specific $A_{ij}$ explicitly excludes certain dimension combinations, it can not exclude a covariance matrix - $\hat{s}$ has positive likelihood given any causal relationship.
-We assume that the distribution of $\Sigma$ is very peaked at the maximum-likelihood estimate, so much that we regard it to be a Dirac delta, $dP_{\Sigma|A,U}(s|A_{ij},u)=dH(s - \hat{s})$, where $H(\cdot)$ is a multivariate unit step function.
+While a specific $A_{ij}$ explicitly excludes certain dimension combinations, it cannot exclude a covariance matrix. $\hat{s}$ has a positive likelihood given any causal relationship.
+We assume that the distribution of $\Sigma$ is highly peaked at the maximum-likelihood estimate, to the extent that we regard it as a Dirac delta, $dP_{\Sigma|A,U}(s|A_{ij},u)=dH(s - \hat{s})$, where $H(\cdot)$ is a multivariate unit step function.
 Note that $\hat{s}$ is a function of $U$ as well.

 After incorporating this into the integral and marginalizing we get